 Indeed, if you’ve got the chance, go for a walk in a thick pine tree forest, and gulp the air into your lungs.
 It is loaded with pine extract, a lemony camphor-like fragrance.

-Previously, white pine young stems were very much appreciated in cooking by the Iroquois American Indians, who used to eat them raw.
-This dietary habit was also familiar to the American Indians of British Columbia who would also snack on raw shoots from other pine tree species.
+Previously, white pine young stems were very much appreciated in cooking by the Iroquois American Indians.
+They snacked and ate them raw.
+This dietary habit was also familiar to the American Indians of British Columbia who would also chew on raw shoots from other pine tree species.

 Some have found different ways to cook young pine tree shoots, and when you add them to vegetables at the end of cooking or toss some in mixed salads, their taste will make you ooh and ahh in wonder.